openUC2/UC2-GIT/APPLICATIONS/APP_POL_Three_Polarizers/Readme.md

 </p>

 We use two linear polarizers in [crossed polarizers experiment](../../APPLICATIONS/APP_POL_Crossed_Polarizers) and block all traveling light and see almost darkness. :open_mouth:
-But if we add third polarizer between them, we see the light at the end of the tunnel.
+But if we add a third polarizer between them, we see the light at the end of the tunnel.
 MAGIC? :crystal_ball:
 No, science. :brain:

 In crossed polarizers, two polarizers are oriented perpendicular to each other and light passes through the first polarizer (s-polarizer, 0 degrees) and blocks by the second polarizer (p-polarizer, 90 degrees).
 The extinction of the light reaches its maximum value.
-If we add third polarizer between these two crossed polarizers, some light will pass through three polarizers.
+If we add a third polarizer between these two crossed polarizers, some light will pass through three polarizers.

-In the __*Three Linear Polarizers setup,*__ the amount of light passing through the polarizers can be calculated by Law of Malus, cosine-squared law.
+In the __*Three Linear Polarizers setup,*__ the amount of light passing through the polarizers can be calculated by the Law of Malus, cosine-squared law.

 <p align="center">
 <img src="./IMAGES/Law of Malus.PNG"
 width="200">
 </p>

-*I*    : the intensity of passing light through polarizers (total amount of passed light into three polarizers setup)
+*I*    : the intensity of passing light through polarizers (total amount of passing light into three polarizers setup)
 *I(0)* : the intensity of incoming light
 *θ*    : the angle between the transmission axes of two polarizers

-The polarization direction of the first polarizer is oriented vertically to the incoming beam with 0 degrees.
+The polarization direction of the first polarizer is oriented vertically to the incoming beam at 0 degrees.
 Incoming unpolarized light passes through the first polarizer (linear s-polarized).
-After first polarizer, the vertically polarized light travels to the second linear polarizer which is rotated by 45 degrees with respect to the first polarizer.
-Then the traveling light passes through the third polarizer (linear p-polarized) which is oriented as 90 degrees tilted with respect to the first polarizer.Due to the orientation angle of each linear polarizer, transmitted light intensity changes based on Law of Malus.
+After the first polarizer, the vertically polarized light travels to the second linear polarizer which is rotated by 45 degrees with respect to the first polarizer.
+Then the traveling light passes through the third polarizer (linear p-polarized) which is oriented at 90 degrees tilted with respect to the first polarizer.
+Due to the orientation angle of each linear polarizer, transmitted light intensity changes based on the Law of Malus.

 <p align="center">
 <img src="./IMAGES/three_polarizers_theory.png"